wcarvalho/dirc-detector/generator/README.md

 eta: -.5, .5                   // eta range
 pt: 0, 3                       // pt range
 phi: .5, 1.5pi                 // phi range
-charge: 0                      // charge of the particles
+charge: 0                      // randomly charged particles
-types: electron, pion, kaon    // types of particles that will be emitted replace                        // with this option enabled, this set supplants the original set
+types: electron, pion, kaon    // only electrons, pions, and kaons will be emitted replace                        // with this option enabled, this set supplants the default set that would be created
 ```
   + The generator, by default, creates particles with the following parameters:
 ```